Yves242/Unity-Sample-Dumps/README.md

 - Code-specific animations for the next, previous, and go-to-line buttons.
 - Implement saving of code files.
 - Add the credits page.
+- Resolve unforeseen bugs which will inadvertently reveal itself during the app development process.
 - Acquire feedback from student-users and professor-users (target is somewhere as early as March, 2024).